Kavya2099/Heart-Attack-Analysis-Prediction/README.md

 - Exploratory Data Analysis
 - Finding **Mutual information** with the target feature
-- Applying **Decision tree classification, Random forest classifiaction and XGB classifiaction** algorithms with different feature parameters and picking up the best model based on AUC score and accuracy
+- Applying **Decision tree classification, Random forest classifiaction and XGB classification** algorithms with different feature parameters and picking up the best model based on AUC score and accuracy
 - Used **Matplotlib and Seaborn Heatmap** for visualization